EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

 After completing this workshop, you will have:

-1. A personal fork (copy) of the [postgres-agentic-shop](https://github.com/Azure-Samples/postgres-agentic-shop) repository in your GitHub profile.
-This repo contains all the materials you need to reproduce the workshop later.

-2. Hands-on understanding of the Azure portal and relevant developer tools (e.g., Azure Developer CLI, FastAPI) to streamline end-to-end development workflows for your own AI apps.
+1. Hands-on understanding of the Azure portal and relevant developer tools (e.g., Azure Developer CLI, FastAPI) to streamline end-to-end development workflows for your own AI apps.

-3. An understanding of how Azure AI services can be integrated into applications to create powerful AI-enabled applications.
+2. An understanding of how Azure AI services can be integrated into applications to create powerful AI-enabled applications.